andgineer/docker-amazon-dash-button-hack/docs/settings_events.md

 # Amazon Dash Actions Configuration

-In the configuration file, actions are defined that dictate the response to different Amazon Dash button presses.
+In the configuration file, events are defined that dictate the response to different Amazon Dash button presses.
 Each button links to a set of specified actions and, optionally, a summarized purpose.

 ---